JudeQuintana/terraform-main/README.md

    so've pointed all module sources back to the public registry.
  - The new Mega Mesh module is now published and all registry modules will continue work together.
  - *The VPC peering deluxe module is the only one not syncing correctly but will work for both stale and new versions.
-I'm hoping this will be fix soon.
+I'm hoping this will be fixed soon otherwise you can use `source = "git@github.com:JudeQuintana/terraform-aws-vpc-peering-deluxe.git?ref=v1.0.0"`.

 ---